salujajaskeerat/ELP305-TribeD-documentation/index.md

 | Material         | 5052 Aluminium H32       |
 | Weight           | 4.78 kg                  |

-5052 Aluminum is optimal for sheet metal work and is very easy to form at room temperature.
+5052 Aluminium is optimal for sheet metal work and is very easy to form at room temperature.
 This material is very bendable and can therefore handle tight radii.

 <img src="./Images/Casing.png" width="400px">